 All pacers must wear a “pacer” bib while with their runner.

-Both races will start and finish in front of the Camp Tuscazoar dining hall.
+All races will start and finish in front of the Camp Tuscazoar dining hall (Kimble Hall).
 This will also serve as the main hub of the race.
 The Main aid station will be located here where you can see your runner at miles 25,50,75, and Finish!
 This will be a great area for your crew to hang out.
 We will have music playing and a fire going all night.
 There are also restrooms located in this area.

 Cut Off Time